Snapper Carr: Post-Star-Tsar

 The Snapper Carr character made a number of appearances in The Superman Family comic book from 1978 to 1982.
 Superman gets Snapper at job at S.T.A.R.
-Labs, the fictional nonprofit research corporation devoted to creating high-tech weapons and prisons to handle various supervillain and alien menaces.
+Labs, a nonprofit research corporation devoted to creating high-tech weapons and prisons to handle various supervillain and alien menaces.
 Snapper surreptitiously stole the wreck of a Kryptonian space-sled in the story "Birthright of Power!", and briefly appeared in the story "Kandor vs. Supergirl" as a witness at the trial of Supergirl.
-He helped defend her in the follow-on story by gathering letters of recommendation from Justice League members, and then was hired as an assistant by Supergirl's foster father, Fred Danvers.
+He helped defend her in the follow-on story by gathering letters of recommendation from Justice League members, and then was hired as an assistant by Supergirl's foster father Fred Danvers.
 Three issues later, he made a brief appearance in the Supergirl story "What Goes Up Can't Come Down" and its conclusion "The Gravity War".
 At the end of "Nightmare in New Athens", Snapper is shown to have used the space-sled to fix a Superboy robot, but a disembodied intelligence takes control of the android.
-In "The Screamin' Demon", readers learn that student teacher Paul French has tried to wipe the memories of his criminal past by developing a "transistorized brain".
+In "The Screamin' Demon", it is revealed that student teacher Paul French has tried to wipe the memories of his criminal past by developing a "transistorized brain".
 Somehow, it all went wrong, and while he slept his unconscious mind seized control of the robot (Supergirl briefly battled the robot before Paul woke).